By Mark Nichol

 Anything Else I Should Know?

-Move up to a GS Line or an Ultimate (top spec) car and the Corsa really starts to feel lavishly appointed.
+Move up to a GS Line or an Ultimate trim level (top spec) car and the Corsa really starts to feel lavishly appointed.
 For us, smart money goes on a GS line, which looks better thanks to its bigger wheels and splashes of contrasting colour for the interior and roof.
 An Ultimate car comes with luxuries like keyless entry, heated front seats, a bigger infotainment screen and cutting edge matrix LED headlights, but you might argue that you don’t need to spend the extra on those things.